-Investigate and develop guidelines on IoT best practice for Data and Privacy.
-Subsequently, advise on policy and regulatory issues.
+The purpose of the IoT Data and Privacy Working Group is to investigate and develop guidelines on IoT best practice for Data and Privacy and advise on policy and regulatory issues.

 The purpose of the IoT Device Certification Working Group is to articulate a clear device certification pathway, including overseas comparative analysis.